Senior UX Writer at Condé Nast

-Diamond is a designer who appreciates the small delights in everyday objects.
+Diamond Ho is a designer who appreciates the small delights in everyday objects.
 She is currently a product designer at Facebook, focused on building meaningful product experiences as part of the News Feed and Stories team.
 Previously, Diamond shipped multiple hardware products with Logitech as a UX designer.
-Diamond spends most of her free time with her dogs, Truffle and Waffle.
+She spends most of her free time with her dogs, Truffle and Waffle.
 She is also home body with a travel bug.

 There are approximately 1.2 billion people learning a new language, and the majority are doing so in pursuit of a better life.
 As part of our mission to make education free for everyone, we studied millions of people spanning every country on the planet... until we made a shocking research discovery that led us on a journey around the world, throughout the Middle East and eventually inside one of the world's largest refugee camps in Azraq, Jordan - where even more unexpected discoveries awaited.
 The footage was later turned into an eye-opening documentary called Something Like Home, which has been seen by over 1 million people and promoted by the United Nations.

 The stakes have never been higher.
 A timely lesson for designers, engineers and founders amidst Big Tech Controversy, political polarity and an (ongoing, yet often unnoticed) refugee crisis.
 This powerful short talk provides the audience with three key takeaways: 1.
 What refugees can teach us about our responsibility as designers 2.
 How as more of us got connected, we've become more disconnected 3.
 Why we need to start with People and work our way back to Technology - not the other way around, and how this can radically improve our products and our approach.